CHARM-BDF/charmgpt/README.INFO.GRAPH.ARTIFACT.md

 - **Contextual Continuity**: Ensures the AI has access to the graph data across multiple messages.
 - **Reference Preservation**: Maintains reference to important graph data without needing to reupload.
 - **Focused Conversations**: Allows conversations to center around a specific knowledge structure.
+- **Progressive Graph Building**: Enables building more complex knowledge graphs by merging tool-generated graphs with pinned ones.
+- **Reduced Token Usage**: Only mentions the pinned graph to the AI without including the full content in the messages.